 Start by taking our online questionnaire to help us understand your situation and determine if you're a good candidate for an ESA.
 Once that's done, you can select the type of ESA Letter you need: housing, travel, or both.

 We'll email you some consent forms to sign, and once you return them, you'll get a link to schedule a telehealth consultation with a licensed mental health professional.
-They'll evaluate you to determine if you have a mental or emotional disability qualifies for an ESA.
+They'll evaluate you to determine if you have a mental or emotional condition that qualifies for an ESA.

 If you meet the eligibility requirements for an emotional support animal, your licensed mental health professional will write an official letter for you.
 With rush service, you can get your letter within 24 hours (California residents excluded).